5 Reasons to Visit Kyambura Gorge

 Things to Do

-The chimp trek starts with a 200 m descent down the escarpment than a 2-3 hour walk through thick vegetation.
+The chimp trek starts with a 200-metre descent down the escarpment followed by a 2-3 hour walk through thick vegetation.

 The chimpanzees are used to humans and will often interact and come closer, a great opportunity for photographs.